Complex Mixture ID

 Contact us before submission if you would like a quantitative analysis.
 Depending on your experiment it is likely that biological and technical replicates will be required for a useful outcome.

-The Orbitrap Fusion Lumos instrument currently used for most service work can identify over 4500 proteins per run from an abundant whole lysate.
+The Orbitrap Fusion Lumos instrument currently used for most service work can identify over 5000 proteins per run from an abundant whole lysate.
 However, depth of coverage depends on the the amount of protein present, and not exceeding the maximum capability of the mass-spectrometer.
-If your sample is likely to contain >3000 proteins you should consider running it into the gel further than 10 mm, and cut out multiple 10 mm bands to be run on the instrumentation separately.
-If you require high sequence coverage of identified proteins you will need to ensure your sample contains enough material, and cut the gel into multiple slices containing <3000 proteins per slice.
-Contact us if you have any doubts.
-Running a silver-stain gel using a small amount of the sample can be useful to decide the correct number of slices that should be cut for the complex mixture analysis, as it allows us to visualize the complexity of the sample prior to performing the actual analysis.
-We can also perform high-pH fractionation on your sample.
+If your sample is likely to contain >3000 proteins you should consider using the Lumos for analysis.
+Contact us if you have any doubts about which service to choose.

 Warnings & Limitations